telerik/reporting-docs/knowledge-base/how-to-create-a-dynamic-table-crosstab-list-item.md

 res_type: kb
 ---

-## How-to

-How to Create a Dynamic Table/Crosstab/List item.

 ## Description

-In different scenarios data may not have exact schema to be used for designing a report.
-In such cases you can use the fact that the [Table/List/Crosstab item](../table-working-with-table-cross-table-list-items) can visualize 3D data.
+In different scenarios, data may not an have exact schema to be used for designing a report.
+In such cases, you can use the fact that the [Table/List/Crosstab item](../table-working-with-table-cross-table-list-items) can visualize 3D data.

 - [Basic Concepts](../table-understanding-table-items)
 - [Understanding Crosstab Areas](../table-understanding-crosstab-areas)